dogecoinfoundation/corefunds/docs/signing_notes_dogecoin_core_1_21_experimental.md

 ## Finalizing the Transaction

 Once you have enough signatures, you can assemble the transaction.
-Note "can" doesn not mean "should" - getting a signature from every signer is definitely preferable.
+Note "can" does not mean "should" - getting a signature from every signer is definitely preferable.
 That said, conventionally only sufficient signatures to meet the threshold are relayed, so the other signatures should be kept for audit purposes elsewhere.